 There are many reasons for night sweats to include pregnancy, thyroid conditions, diabetes, obesity, chemotherapy, sleep apnea and anxiety; however, the most common reason for women over the age of forty seems to be the onset of menopause.
 During menopause women experience hormonal changes which can cause hot flashes and night sweats.

 Men can also experience night sweats due to hormonal changes called Andropuase.
 The good news is that certain lifestyle changes can reduce the severity of night sweats regardless of the reason.
 Continue reading below to see how to ease night sweats.

-TIPS TO EASE NIGHT SWEATS
+TIPS FOR NIGHT SWEATS RELIEF

 Be consistent with the time your retire each night